spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-order-management-feature.md

 ## Install feature frontend

-Follow the steps below to install the Order Management feature front end.
+Follow the steps below to install the Order Management feature frontend.

 ### Prerequisites